DickyKitchenJr/React-sample-project/sample-project1/README.md

 ## Macro Purpose:

-- to take ideas that I may want to implement into a larger project in the future and give them a place to live for future reference
+- to provide a place to showcase small projects using different React skills including the use of hooks and state

+## Projects:

 ### Alternating animation